Carians: Greek and Roman Antiquity

-The Greek historian Herodotus recorded that Carians themselves believed to be aborigines of Caria but they were also, by general consensus of ancient sources, a maritime people before being gradually pushed inland.
+The Greek historian Herodotus recorded that Carians believed themselves to be the aborigines of Caria, but they were also, by general consensus of ancient sources, a maritime people before being gradually pushed inland.
 Plutarch mentions the Carians as being referred to as "cocks" by the Persians on account of their wearing crests on their helmets; the epithet was expressed in the form of a Persian privilege when a Carian soldier responsible for killing Cyrus the Younger was rewarded by Artaxerxes II (r.
 405/404–359/358 BC) with the honor of leading the Persian army with a golden cock on the point of his spear.

-According to Thucydides, it was largely the Carians who settled the Cyclades prior to the Minoans.
+According to Thucydides, it was largely the Carians who settled the Cyclades before the Minoans.
 The Middle Bronze Age (MMI–MMII) expansion of the Minoans into this region seems to have come at their expense.
 Intending to secure revenue in the Cyclades, Minos of Knossos established a navy with which he established his first colonies by taking control of the Hellenic sea and ruling over the Cyclades.
-In doing so, Minos expelled the Carians, many of which had turned to piracy as a way of life.
-During the Athenian purification of Delos, all graves were exhumed and it was found that more than half were Carians (identified by the style of arms and the method of interment).
+In doing so, Minos expelled the Carians, many of whom had turned to piracy as a way of life.
+During the Athenian purification of Delos, all graves were exhumed, and it was found that more than half were Carians (identified by the style of arms and the method of interment).